xangadix/oscRemapper/README.md

 Another box should open, and a blue screen; receiving and remapping the signals of oscJoy

-Now finally start up resolume.
+Now finally start up Resolume.

 In Resolume, check your OSC settings under preferences >> OSC Resolume should be listening to OSC on Port 7000 (default)